Mashed Potatoes with Red Skin

 These Mashed Potatoes with red skin are such an incredibly delicious variation of the classic recipe.

-This creamy mashed potatoes with red skin recipe is one of the best sides, mainly because it’s so exceptionally delicious.
-But also because you don’t have to peel potatoes which eliminates one of the usual steps!
-If you want mashed potatoes that aren’t gluey, lumpy or bland, this is the recipe for you!
+This creamy mashed potatoes with red skin recipe is one of the best sides, mainly because it’s exceptionally delicious.
+But also because you don’t have to peel potatoes, which eliminates one of the usual steps!
+If you want mashed potatoes that aren’t gluey, lumpy, or bland, this recipe is for you!

 As a child, my mother would make incredible garlic mashed potatoes with loads of garlic and parsley.
-My young tastebuds wouldn’t accept the flavor bomb so she always made two versions – an adult version and a children’s version.
-Now, I can’t get enough flavor and these red skin mashed potatoes are my favorite side!
+My young tastebuds wouldn’t accept the flavor bomb, so she always made two versions—an adult version and a children’s version.
+Now, I can’t get enough flavor, and these red-skinned mashed potatoes are my favorite side!

-Lots of warm garlicky butter mixed through the mashed potatoes is the key to this recipe.
-Followed that by whole milk, Parmigiano Reggiano cheese and fresh parsley and you’ll have your family begging for more.
+Lots of warm, garlicky butter mixed through the mashed potatoes is the key to this recipe.
+Follow that with whole milk, Parmigiano Reggiano cheese, and fresh parsley, and you’ll have your family begging for more.

 Red skin mashed potatoes are what we like to serve with butterflied roast chicken and my Italian chicken cutlets.
 In fact, these creamy mashed potatoes go with almost anything you can think of.
-To tell the truth, I’m perfectly happy to have a bowlful to myself topped with extra butter and Parmigiano Reggiano cheese!
-You might be too!
+To tell the truth, I’m perfectly happy to have a bowlful to myself topped with extra butter, crumbled crispy prosciutto, and Parmigiano Reggiano cheese!
+You might be, too!

 For complete ingredient quantities and full instructions, please scroll to the printable recipe card at the bottom of the page.